 4. Navigate to Home Control

 If you press on the three horizontal lines in the top left corner you’ll find an option called Home Control.
-Press on this and it’ll show all of your active smart devices, and you can add new ones by pressing the plus symbol in the bottom right hand corner.
+Press on this and it’ll show all of your active smart devices.
+Here you can add new ones by pressing the plus symbol in the bottom right hand corner.

 5. Select Philips Hue

-Scroll down in this menu to find Philips Hue, and press on that where you’ll be taken to a new menu that asks for your details of your Philips Hue account.
+Scroll down in this menu to find Philips Hue, and press to be taken to a new menu that asks for the details of your Philips Hue account.
 Enter those details to sign in and it will sync across all of your Hue devices that are set up already.

 6. Set up device nicknames for ease of use